 Yes, Reis Magos is pretty popular, after Chapora, Aguada and Terekhol.
 As it should be!
 Hidden away from the crowds right in the heart of Goa, it sits peacefully overlooking the gorgeous river Mandovi.
 It’s said that the name is derived from the Three Magi or the Three Wise Men that visited Jesus in Bethlehem.
 Yet it’s curious to know that the fort itself wasn’t built by the Portuguese.

 A small fortress was first built by the Adil Shahis of Bijapur in 1493.
 It was a very clever defence strategy since the location of the fort is a meeting point for the river Mandovi and the Arabian Sea.
 How convenient would it be to spot any marine invaders from the genius fortress?
 Eventually, when the Portuguese rulers started claiming territories, they managed to defeat the rulers and build an actual fort in 1551.
 It would serve as their first line of defence for the then capital Velha Goa.
-Over time the fort was enlarged many times and reconstructed in 1707.
+Over time this fort in Goa was enlarged many times and reconstructed in 1707.
 Apart from the Adil Shahis and the Portuguese, even the British had occupied this fort in 1798.

 Eventually, with the shifting of rulers and capitals, the fort fell into disuse and ruin.
 For some time it was used as a prison until 1993 and was finally restored somewhere in 2008 by INTACH.
 We don’t want to sound shallow, but it has one of the best views of our favourite city and is really Instagram worthy!